andersfuf/UIS_Prototype/README.md

 CUS7-4 (anders, 100%, left): ER to relational part. deposit, transfer, withdraw;

-CUS7-5 (name, ): must be logged in as employee part
+CUS7-5 (anders+, 10%): must be logged in as employee part

 CUS7-6 (name, ): restrict from_accounts to employees manages accounts